 In addition to the cost of your fees you also need to take into account other expenses, such as accommodation, living and travel costs.
-For students, without family's, this equates to an average of £1000 per month but can be higher depending on where you live and your personal circumstances.
+For students, without family's, this equates to an average of £1000 per month but can be higher or lower depending on where you live and your personal circumstances.
 For a greater breakdown on the average cost of living within the UK please click here or visit the National Union of Students and International Student Calculator websites to help you work out how to manage your money and build a budget for living and studying in the UK.

 Financial support is available for Home, EU and International students at all levels of study.
 If you have the ability and aspiration to succeed, then there are a number of ways in which you can find support, so you can make the most of your time at Durham, but please note that demand for financial assistance is highly competitive and therefore we strongly encourage all applicants to apply to more than one institution for financial funding.
 It is also important to remember:-

 As an academic department we are not in a position to offer you full guidance or recommendations on scholarships offered in partnership with the University or with other external organisations nor are we qualified to provide you with independent financial advice.
 Independant funding advice can be obtained from the charity NASMA (National Association of Student Money Advisors) who are recognised as a UK leading authority on all matters relating to student advice and funding.